VOLTAGE-LEVEL TRANSLATORS

 means 1-bit transceiver with direction control.

-3.1.
 Directionality (Unidirectional, Bidirectional, Auto-directional)

-Some have DIR pins.
+pin.
 Some have OE pins.
 Some have auto-direction sensing with no DIR pin.

 How Does Auto-Direction Work?

 Auto-direction voltage-level translator ICs use a clever technique to remove the need for a direction pin to specify which side is an input and which side is an output.
-They work by driving pins with a weak signal (e.g. a CMOS totem-pole driver but with a \(4k\Omega\) resistor in series with the output[7]) that can be overridden by an external signal.
+They work by driving pins with a weak signal (e.g. a CMOS totem-pole driver but with a resistor in series with the output2) that can be overridden by an external signal.

 To fix the problem of these weak drives causing slow edge transitions, one shot timers monitor each side for rising or falling-edges.
 On a transition, the one shot timers momentarily turn on a strong drive (standard CMOS totem-pole) to create a fast transition.
 The timer quickly expires, turning of the strong drive and letting the weak drive take over until the next transition.